JaisonV02/Hotel-Web-Application/README.md

 ![Home Page](/Images/Screenshots/Homepage.png)

 ## Configuration and Deployment
 To deploy this project using Node, first we must setup the database.
-Using the SQL file [Hotel.sql](/Node/sql/Hotel.sql) to create a database for this website, we should be able to start deploying the database.
+Using the SQL file [Hotel.sql](/Node/sql/Hotel.sql) or [Hotel_DB_Dump.sql](/Node/sql/Hotel_DB_Dump.sql) which is a dump of our database to create a database for this website, we should be able to start deploying the database.
 This web application uses Postgres databases.

 Once we have setup the database, next we must create a .env file and place it inside the /Node folder.